Spring Garden Revival

 Milton Municipal Ordinances for Garden Maintenance Equipment Operation & Commercial Service Standards

-Milton regulates garden maintenance equipment operation to balance community needs and environmental protection.
-Permitted hours are typically 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
-Noise and safety standards apply, and right-of-way work may require traffic control in coordination with the police department.
-Commercial service providers must register with the town, hold a Home Improvement Contractor registration for contracts >$1,000, and carry insurance with a minimum 1M general liability.
-Environmental compliance includes proper material containment, immediate cleanup of spills, and documentation of waste disposal.
-Herbicide and pesticide use is regulated, requiring licensed applicators, public notification, and adherence to buffer zones near water.
-For irrigation or landscape installation, coordinate with the building department for permits and inspections.
-Milton Inspectional Services
+Milton regulates garden maintenance equipment operation, permitting use from 7:00 AM-7:00 PM on weekdays and 8:00 AM-6:00 PM on Saturdays, with Sunday and holiday restrictions (often before 9:00 AM or prohibited).
+Noise and safety standards apply, and commercial landscapers must register with the Town, carry a Home Improvement Contractor registration for contracts >$1,000, and maintain at least 1M in general liability insurance.
+Traffic control is required for right-of-way work, and all material handling must prevent discharge to storm drains.
+Licensed applicators must follow MA pesticide regulations, including buffer zones near water and public notification.
+For irrigation or structural work, coordinate with the Building Department for permits and inspections.

 525 Canton Avenue, Milton, MA 02186